-Young people are suffering from depression like never before.
+Does social media cause depression?
+The theory has been going around for a while, and young people are definitely suffering from depression like never before.
 According to the American Psychological Association, more teenagers and young adults have experienced “serious psychological distress, major depression or suicidal thoughts” in the late 2010s than in the mid-2000s.
 And we’re not seeing the same trend in people over the age of 25.

 A lot of people point to the rise of social media as the likely culprit, but the experts appear to be split.
 For every study you find that blames Facebook and Twitter, you’ll find another that says digital technology has nothing to do with mental health.
 Who are we to believe?
 Take your pick.